-New and rehabs: New houses are 100% newly constructed and meet Habitat quality standards and local building codes.
-Rehabs are restorations of houses that once met Habitat's standards and local building codes but needed major, usually structural, work to bring them back to these standards and codes.
+codes but needed major, usually structural, work to bring them back to these standards and codes.

-Incremental: An intervention that fully addresses one or more of the five Habitat quality standards, which are adequate size, durable construction, secure land tenure rights, access to adequate amounts of clean water, and proper sanitation.
+Incremental: An intervention that fully addresses one or more of the five Habitat quality standards, which are Habitat's quality standards and local building codes.